kdurance/100-days-of-code/log.md

 #### Day 81: May 2, 2021
 Did some research and found a C# course at https://codewithmosh.com/ that I think I'm really going to enjoy.
 Started working through it today.<br><br>

+#### Day 82: May 3, 2021
+Continued working through my new C# course.
+Got the code for an old C# project, from a course I took at Columbia College Chicago, to run in Visual Studio.
+It was helpful to see how I structured my code and reminded me how some things like namespaces and the Main space work in C#.<br><br>